-We believe that our existing cash, cash equivalents, and marketable securities, will enable us to fund our operating expenses and capital expenditure requirements through the end of 2023.
+We believe that our existing cash, cash equivalents, and marketable securities, will enable us to fund our operating expenses and capital expenditure requirements into 2025.
 We have based this estimate on assumptions that may prove to be incorrect, and we could utilize our available capital resources sooner than we expect.